-liquid was created by J. Gaeddert out of necessity to perform complex digital signal processing algorithms on embedded devices without relying on proprietary and otherwise cumbersome frameworks.
+liquid was created by J. Gaeddert in 2007 out of necessity to perform complex digital signal processing algorithms on embedded devices with a low memory footprint and little computational overhead.
 This was a critical step in his PhD thesis to adapt DSP algorithms in cognitive dynamic-spectrum radios to optimally manage finite radio resources.
-The project is not intended to compete with many other well-known and excellent software radio packages freely available (such as GNU radio [19] and OSSIE [32]) but was created as a lightweight library which can be used to augment these projects' capabilities or be used in embedded platforms were minimizing overhead is critical.
-You will notice that liquid lacks any sort of underlying framework for connecting signal processing "blocks" or "components."
-The design was chosen because each application requires the signal processing block to be redesigned and recompiled for each application anyway so the notion of a reconfigurable framework is, for the most part, a flawed concept.
+The project is not intended to compete with many other well-known and excellent software radio packages freely available (such as GNU radio [19] and OSSIE [33]) but was created as a lightweight library which can be used to augment these projects' capabilities or be used in embedded platforms were minimizing overhead is critical.
+You will notice that liquid lacks any sort of underlying framework for connecting signal processing blocks to be redesigned and recompiled for each application anyway so the notion of a reconfigurable framework is, for the most part, a flawed concept.